German bonds set for best start to the year since 1977 | Business

 "So I'd be concerned if the bond rally continues as the ECB's Governing Council doesn't want yields to fall further."
 Energy prices, which rocketed last year after Russia's invasion of Ukraine disrupted flows of natural gas to Europe, have eased, offering some much-needed respite to households and businesses and taking some pressure off the ECB.

-"Even with inflation past its peak, it's still a multiple of that (the ECB) target," Maguire said.
+"Even with inflation past its peak, it's still a multiple of that (the ECB's) target," Maguire said.
 A month ago, money markets were pricing in that ECB rates would peak at around 2.8% by September.
 But after President Christine Lagarde signalled at the bank's December meeting that this was too low, markets priced a rate of 3.5%.
-Now, that rate is expected to be around 3.37%.
+Now, that rate is expected to be around 3.30%.

 Yields on the bonds of more heavily indebted nations such as Italy have fallen more sharply.
-Italian 10-year BTP yields have dropped by more than 40 bps this week.
-They were last falling 5 bps on the day at 4.29%.
+Italian 10-year BTP yields have dropped by about 50 bps this week.
+They were last falling 14 bps on the day at 4.19%, its lowest level since December 15.
 A drag on bonds were minutes from the Federal Reserve's latest meeting that showed policymakers do not believe financial conditions are tight enough, which would warrant more rate rises than the market is currently pricing in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)